We live in a time where, if you want people to recognize you, your products or services, you have to start the process of brand building.

 How do you want people to feel when they interact with you or your content?

-That’s a question you should know the answer.
+That’s a question you should know the answer to.
 And it shouldn’t be just ‘I want others to feel positive’.
 That’s a superficial statement and feeling positive is something general.

 Instead of saying that you want people to feel positive when they interact with your brand, say that you want them to feel optimistic, confident, determined, keen.